Post-bariatric surgery procedures

 When you work with Svetlana on a post-bariatric surgery diet, you get the advice of a weight aoss expert with more than three decades of experience in the medical field.
 And she offers more than just knowledge about your bariatric post-op diet; she provides appropriate vitamins, hydration and nutritional supplements to keep you healthy while you shed those pounds.

-When you follow Svetlana’s guidance at Vitality NP Family Health, you can concentrate on losing weight.
+When you follow Svetlana’s guidance at Vitality NP NYC, you can concentrate on losing weight.
 She’ll watch your health and make sure you’re on the right track.
 As board-certified family nurse practitioner and anti-aging specialist, she has the knowledge and experience to provide excellent care after your surgery by:

 - Developing your post-bariatric diet plan